onflow/flow/flips/20220708-resource-reference-invalidation.md

 ## Objective

-This proposal is to introduce an invalidation for ephemeral reference values, if the referring resource is transferred after the reference was created.
+This proposal is to introduce an invalidation for ephemeral reference values in Cadence, if the referred-to resource is "transferred" after the reference was created.
+Transferring is the act of moving a resource from outside account storage (stack) into account storage, moving from the storage of one account to the storage of another account, or moving out of account storage (to the stack).

 The objective is to avoid a potential foot-gun of accidentally gaining/retaining access to a resource that a user does not own.

 ## Motivation